Musketears/CTF_Writeups/UMDCTF2025/README.md

 # UMDCTF 2025 Writeups

-UMDCTF 2025 was hosted by the University of Maryland and took place 04/25 - 04/27.
+[UMDCTF 2025](https://umdctf.io/) was hosted by the University of Maryland and took place 04/25 - 04/27.
+Really fun and well-balanced for all of us participating.

 This was the most brainrotten CTF we've competed in and the Brainrot UI was definitely the most unique UI we've seen for a CTF.